 Clearly, some means of blocking the glazing is required if it is placed between another living space that isn’t private.
 In this regard, there are two main options.
 You might opt for opaque glass, which will allow light to pass through, but diffuse it along the way so that it’s impossible to see through the glass.
 Alternatively, you might decide that a set of curtains or blinds are the more attractive option.

-Since folding doors expand slightly outwards as they fold away, hanging a single set of curtains on one side is generally inadvisable.
+Since folding doors expand outwards as they fold away, hanging a single set of curtains on one side is generally inadvisable.
 When the door folds back, it’ll push against the curtains, which is sure to be bothersome.
 A better alternative is to hang blinds from each of the panels.
 That way you’ll be able to move the door back and forth even whilst the curtains are drawn.
 Find out more on how to dress bifold doors in our detailed article.

 If your bedroom is attached to an en-suite bathroom, you might decide that a folding door will make a great means of bridging the two rooms.
-This is a setting where permanently frosted glass might be more appropriate – as your bathroom is an area where privacy is even more important.
-Glass opacity is typically described by manufacturers as a percentage – with 0% being utterly transparent and 100% being utterly opaque.
+This is a setting where frosted glass might be more appropriate – as your bathroom is an area where privacy is even more important.
+Glass opacity is typically described by manufacturers as a percentage – with 0% being transparent and 100% being opaque.
 The frosting effect is achieved either at factory level by blasting the surface of the glass with sand, or by applying a special spray-on finish to the glass after it’s been installed.
 The latter is the more flexible option, as it’ll allow you to see how the door looks when it’s entirely transparent, and then build the glass’s opacity with a few layers of spray-on frosting.

 Few homes will come with en-suite bathrooms large enough to justify a room-dividing folding door – but in spaces where you don’t have much room to spare, a smaller folding door might prove useful.
 This option is even more popular when it comes to covering up wardrobes.

-Saving Space with Bifold Wardrobe Doors
+Can I Save Space with Bifold Wardrobe Doors?